Igor Ferreira

 Industrial Engineering – Fedederal University of Minas Gerais

-Mr. Ferreira is a Master of Music Arts program in Piano Performance, degree received by the University of Hartford under tutelage of Prof. Frederic Chiu and Prof. Davi Westfal.
-His thesis “Six Chants Polonaises de Chopin S.480 by Liszt: A distinguished case of transcribing a composer’s style” analyses Franz Liszt’s piano transcriptions of Frederic Chopin’s Polish songs, and how they showcase what Liszt understands as the main stylistic contributions of Chopin, as well as ways the technical implementation of them.
-He also has received two Bachelor’s degrees: one in Piano Performance from the State University of Minas Gerais (UEMG), and another one in Industrial Engineering from the Federal University of Minas Gerais (UFMG).
+Mr. Ferreira is a Masters of Music Arts (MMA) program in Piano Performance, degree received by the University of Hartford under tutelage of Prof. Frederic Chiu and Prof. David Westfal.
+His thesis “Six Chants Polonaises de Chopin S.480 by Liszt: A distinguished case of transcribing a composer’s style” analyses Franz Liszt’s piano transcriptions of Frederic Chopin’s Polish songs, and how they showcase what Liszt understands as the main stylistic contributions of Chopin, as well as the technical implementation of them into these transcriptions.
+His academic life also includes two Bachelor’s degrees: one in Piano Performance from the State University of Minas Gerais (UEMG), under tutelage of Ms. Junia Canton, and another one in Industrial Engineering from the Federal University of Minas Gerais (UFMG).

-As a lyrical tenor, Mr. Ferreira was a tenured member of the Coral Lírico de Minas Gerais (CLMG), which is the professional stable symphony/opera choir of the Brazilian state of Minas Gerais, housed in the Palácio das Artes alongside the state’s orchestra, the Orquestra Sinfônica de Minas Gerais (OSMG).
-He has taken part in many operatic super-productions such as Carmen, Lucia de Lammermoor, Porgy and Bess, La Traviata, Rigoletto, The Flying Dutchman, Norma and many more.
-He also performed in the choir of the inaugural concert of the Sala Minas Gerais, the most acoustic developed room of Latin America, that houses the Orquestra Filarmônica de Minas Gerais (OFMG).
+As a lyrical tenor, Mr. Ferreira has performed with the Hartt Symphony Orchestra, conducted by Anthony Trecek-King and with the Manchester Symphony Orchestra and Chorale, conducted by Carolina Flores.
+He was a tenured member of the Coral Lírico de Minas Gerais (CLMG), which is the professional symphony/opera choir of the Brazilian state of Minas Gerais, housed in the Palácio das Artes alongside the state’s orchestra, the Orquestra Sinfônica de Minas Gerais (OSMG).
+He has taken part in many operatic super-productions such as Carmen, Lucia de Lammermoor, Porgy and Bess, La Traviata, Rigoletto, The Flying Dutchman, Norma, The Elixir of Love, Il Guarany and many more.
+He performed in the choir at the inaugural concert of the Sala Minas Gerais, one the most acoustic developed rooms of Latin America, that houses the Orquestra Filarmônica de Minas Gerais (OFMG).
 He was also part of A Cançāo das Iluminuras, a specialized early-music ensemble with a vast collection of early-music instruments.
+He was a student of Ms. Marisa Simões.

 This diversity in formation has made Mr. Ferreira an accomplished teacher, who held a private piano studio for 15 years.
 Some of his students have been awarded in Brazil and internationally.
 Many of them were accepted in top-rated Brazilian universities, being placed first in some of the admission processes.
 As a member of the Suzuki Association of Americas, he has been certified in Suzuki Teacher Training with Prof. Sachiko Isihara.
-He is faculty at the University of Hartford where he holds a Suzuki Piano studio.
+He served as faculty at the University of Hartford in which he held a Suzuki Piano studio.

-Recently, he was the Piano Clinician of the 2022 The Hartt Suzuki Institute for the Summer.
+He was the Piano Clinician of the 2022 The Hartt Suzuki Institute for the Summer, and, recently, he was the Piano Teacher of the Suzuki School Summer Camps in 2023 and 2024.

 TEACHING PHILOSOPHY

 To study music, especially the piano, is to become a more complete human being.
-That is the reason I believe so eagerly in the importance of learning music as one of the basic skills of a child.
+That is the reason I believe so eagerly in the importance of music to be considered one of the basic skills of a child.
 It is the only art that deals so directly and palpably with the rational and analytical aspects on one side, and with the phenomenon of emotion and expressiveness on the other.
-Music teaches invaluable skills such as perseverance, discipline, in-depth listening (not just to music, but to yourself and others), courage, problem-solving, cultural diversity acquisition and empathy.
+Music teaches invaluable values such as perseverance, discipline, deep listening (not just to sounds and music, but to others and yourself), courage, problem-solving, cultural diversity acquisition and empathy.